Celebrating Our 2020 Graduating Matches

 “I’m a big believer in exercising your empathy muscles and I can’t overstate the importance of getting a peek into the ways that other people live their lives.
 It just makes you a better person.”

-Joy looks forward to staying in touch with Grace and continuing her education at Northern Illinois University, studying education.
+Joy looks forward to staying in touch with Greta and continuing her education at Northern Illinois University, studying education.
 “I’m excited to create new memories with my Big and her family.”

 Big Sister Deborah and Little Sister Destiny were matched three years ago.
 Destiny remembers it clearly.
 “When I first started in the program and the PC asked me what kind of Big I wanted, I told her that I wanted a quiet, introverted Big.
 She gave me quite the opposite, but I don’t regret that for a minute.
 I think I needed to have someone that wanted to talk because it made me want to talk.”